rc-tests/MalMaybe/README.md

 > This project is intended **strictly for security research, education, and testing on systems you own or have explicit written authorisation to test.**
 >
 > Loading unsigned kernel drivers requires disabling Windows security features (Secure Boot, TestSigning).
-Do this only inside a dedicated virtual machine.
+Do this only inside a virtual machine istg.
 >
-> The authors accept no responsibility for misuse.
+> I accept no responsibility for misuse.
+I dont get paid & idc.

 ---